latheeshmangeri/Assignments/DatabaseSysstems/Project_2/README.md

    1. To notify a member about the interest rate change due to balance falling below certain amount, say $1000.
    1. Updating the manager details (manager SSN) in the event of a new manager replacing one existing one.
 1. Each transaction should have a user friendly interface to enter the information needed by the transaction.
 This can either be a Web-based interface, a command line interface, or a forms interface.

-Due Dates:

-1. Parts 1 and 2 Due Date: Sunday Nov 12, 2023.
-This should include for Part 1 the EER diagrams for your designs as well as documentation describing any assumptions you made, and the reasons for your design choices.
-Draw the EER diagrams using the notation in the textbook.
-You can also use UML class diagrams notation.
-You can use any drawing tool for drawing your diagrams.
-For part 2, what you turn in should include your relational schema diagram design and your CREATE table statements, and documentation describing your EER-to-relational mapping choices.
-1. Part 3 Due Date: Sunday Nov 19, 2023.
-This will include a demo demonstrating that your implementation works, as well as demonstrating your transactions to the grader.
-Source code of all your transactions should be submitted, as well as the data files.
-A demo schedule will be determined before the due date.

-The work need to be submitted in Canvas, for which the TA will create a link and make an announcement.

-Late penalty: -5% per day late for each parts.

-Project teams: Each project can be done in a team of 2 persons, or individually.